Bushra1423/AI-Nutritionist/README.md

-# 🥗 AI Nutritionist App
+# 🥗 AI-Powered Nutritionist App

 An **AI-powered nutritionist app** that leverages **Google Gemini** to analyze food images and provide insights into **calorie content** and **health ratings**.
 The app is designed to promote healthier eating habits by helping users make informed dietary choices.